Evidlo/prelim/main.typ

   ==== Vidal-Madjar and Bertaux

   Another validation dataset which will be referred to as the *VMB* (Vidal-Madjar & Bertaux) model @vmb is a physics-based simulation of the exosphere.
 It takes as input a 2D temperature distribution at the exobase (derived from NRLMSIS 2.0 @msis) and propagates this upwards and laterally.
 By choosing different dates of the MSIS inputs, the model supports generating both geomagnetically quiet and storm-condition densities.
-This simulation utilizes Louisville equations to propagate constraints from the exobase, ignoring physical processes which are known to influence exospheric hydrogen distribution such as solar radiation pressure and charge exchange. #rt([FIXME: wording?])
+This simulation utilizes Louisville's equation to propagate constraints from the exobase, ignoring physical processes which are known to influence exospheric hydrogen distribution such as solar radiation pressure and charge-exchange.

   @datasets_table gives an overview of these datasets.